PySimpleGUI/PySimpleGUI/readme.md

 ## Return values

+   As of version 2.8 there are 2 forms of return values, list and dictionary.
+### Return values as a list
+   By default return values are a list of values, one entry for each input field.

    Return information from FlexForm, SG's primary form builder interface, is in this format:

     button, (value1, value2, ...)